Regional Landscape & Conservation Planning Projects

 Planning for Sea-level Rise in the Matanzas Basin

-Principal Investigator: Kathryn Frank, University of Florida in partnership with the Guana Tolomato Matanzas National Estuarine Research Reserve
+Principal Investigator: Kathryn Frank, University of Florida in partnership with the Guano Tolomato Matanzas National Estuarine Research Reserve

 The goal of this project was to examine the current and potential future impacts of sea-level rise on natural and developed areas in the Matanzas River estuary and watershed.
 The University of Florida worked with staff from the Guana Tolomato Matanzas National Estuarine Research Reserve, as well as a diverse steering committee and other local experts to conduct science-based analyses of potential sea level rise impacts and adaptation priorities, capacity building and public outreach activities, and to provide potential adaptation strategies and integrated planning recommendations that could be applied within the watershed.